hitarth64/hitarth64.github.io/edu.md

 ### Academic history:

 ### PhD, Electrical & Computer Engineering, University of Toronto
-* Research at the crossroads of Machine Learning and quantum physics
+* Research at the crossroads of machine learning and quantum physics
 * September 2018 -

 ### Bachelor of Technology, Electrical Engineering, Indian Institute of Technology - Bombay